JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

 {{< figure src="/img/just-switch-app/jw-screens-2.jpg" alt="Showing a quick estimate" >}}

 To make selection fast for the user when telling us about their home, we designed simple sliders with illustrative icons.
 This allowed the user to select their options with minimal effort by swiping left or right.
-The most common options were also pre-selected to reduce fricton for the most prevalent type of user.
+The most common options were also pre-selected to reduce friction for the most prevalent type of user.

-A quick estimate was displayed aftering providing this information.
-We displayed it as an animated overlay on top of the next screen that would disapear when tapped.
+A quick estimate was displayed after providing this information.
+We displayed it as an animated overlay on top of the next screen that would disappear when tapped.
 This was to partly act as a moment of delight for the user, rewarding them for getting this far, but also to encourage progression to the next part of the app.

 ---
 ### Refining the estimate